 Advice Guide for UK Bullion Investors

-SynopsisConcise but comprehensive information for anyone thinking of investing in gold, silver, platinum, palladium, or other precious metal bullion coins or bars.
-With detailed links covering almost every aspect.
-Written from over 50 years of experience.
-If you're just starting investing in precious metals there are many things to consider, including the benefits of investing in Gold over other precious metals in terms of VAT.
-CGT (Capital Gains Tax) and its's effect on your investments if you do not purchase British legal tender coins, premiums of coins, ratios of each precious metals.
-Additional things to consider is storage for your investments, shipping costs and the difference between new v. secondary market.
+When investing in precious metals there are many things to consider, this includes the benefits of investing in gold over other precious metals in terms of VAT, CGT (Capital Gains Tax) exempt coins and the effect on your investments if you do not purchase British legal tender coins, premiums of coins and ratios of each precious metal.
+Additional things to consider are storage for your investments, transport or shipping costs and the difference between new products versus secondary market (pre-owned) products.

 Investing in Gold

-- Investment gold is exempt from VAT in the UK (& also EU).
+- Investment gold is exempt from VAT in the UK (& also the EU).

 - Does size matter?
 Yes!

-- Gold sovereigns are often available at only slightly higher premiums, and are more affordable because they are smaller, containing just less than a quarter ounce of fine gold.
+- Gold sovereigns are often available at only slightly higher premiums, and are more affordable because they are smaller, containing just less than a quarter ounce (0.2354 tr oz) of fine gold.

-- Most coins and bars smaller than one ounce usually cost a relatively high premium, and therefore are not such good value.
+- Most coins and bars smaller than one ounce usually cost a relatively high premium, due to the manufacturing costs being higher relative to the value of the gold in the coin.

 Investing in Silver